libp2p/js-libp2p-crypto/README.md

 Generates a set of keys for each party by stretching the shared key.

-Calls back with an object of the form
+Calls back with an object of the form:

 ```js
 {
   k1: {